-On September 27th, 2021, Ford announced the addition of two batterv manufacturing plants in Hardin County that will create 5,000 full time jobs.
-Recognized by Governor Beshear as "the single largest investment in the history of our state," the BlueOvalSk Battery Park produce batteries for electric vehicles.
+On September 27th, 2021, Ford announced addition the of two battery manufacturing plants in Hardin County that will create 5,000 full time jobs.
+Recognized by Governor Beshear as "the single largest investment in the history of our state," the BlueOvalSk (BOSK) Battery Park will produce batteries for electric vehicles.
 This is a \$5.8 billion investment in the LTADD region.
-In February 2022, the Governor announced that the conduction of the plants will include an on-site training facility that will also be a satellite campus for Elizabethtown Community and Technical College.
+In February 2022, Governor announced that the the conduction of the plants will include an on-site training facility that will also be a satellite campus for Elizabethtown Community and Technical College (ECTC).
 The facility will provide classrooms for training for the employees producing the electric batteries, and laboratories for research and development of the technology.
 It is anticipated that suppliers and other investments will also come into the state to support this project.
-More information about this project can be found at the link below.
+In May of 2024, Governor Andy Beshear joined elected officials, along with ECTC administration and students, BOSK, and community members for a ribbon cutting at the ECTC BOSK Training Center in Glendale.